 Look For Discounts and Sales Before Your Trip

 Some cruise lines offer great promotions and perks to get you on the newest and biggest cruise ships.
-Norwegian Cruise Line often runs specials that include free Ultimate Beverage Packages and Specialty Dining Packages.
+Norwegian Cruise Line often runs specials that include free Beverage Packages and Specialty Dining Packages.
 Royal Caribbean too will often have Cruise Planner sales including discounted drink packages and shore excursions if booked pre-cruise.
-We have been able to score deals of more than 20% off prices on these packages before our sailings, including on Harmony of the Seas, the current largest ship in the world.
+We have been able to score deals of more than 20% off prices on these packages before our sailings, including on Symphony of the Seas, the current largest ship in the world.

 Be Sure to Book Your Entertainment Pre-Cruise